Collective or Class Actions and Claims Aggregation in the United States

 In more recent years, the courts have continued to find that material inconsistency between the named plaintiffs’ theories of damages and liability precludes certification under Comcast.
 For example, in In re Auto.
 Parts Antitrust Litigation, the court denied a motion for class certification filed by a group of direct purchasers of automotive bearings, holding that the named plaintiffs’ claims were not typical of the class, the named plaintiffs were not adequate representatives of the class, and individual questions predominated.
 The plaintiffs had alleged that the defendants engaged in price-fixing using three distinct mechanisms, yet they proposed a single methodology for establishing antitrust impact and damages, creating the risk that the evidence would ‘identif[y] damages that are not the result of the wrong’.
 Thus, the court found a ‘lack of fit’ between the liability and damages theories, which was fatal to the direct purchaser plaintiffs’ class certification efforts.

 A key issue in a predominance inquiry in an antitrust class action is whether individual issues related to antitrust injury predominate.
 In weighing class certification and evaluating antitrust class actions on the merits, numerous courts have focused on the requirement that plaintiffs establish antitrust injury on a class-wide basis with evidence that is common to all class members.
-This can be a particularly challenging hurdle for indirect purchaser plaintiffs because they must present a methodology for proving on a class-wide basis that the anticompetitive injury – an overcharge, for example – passed through the distribution chain to all members of the putative class.
+This can be a particularly challenging hurdle for indirect purchaser plaintiffs because they must present a methodology for proving on a class-wide basis that the anticompetitive injury – an overcharge, for example – uniformly passed through the distribution chain to all members of the putative class.

 The difficulty for indirect purchaser plaintiffs to present a plausible methodology for proving antitrust injury on a class-wide basis was recently demonstrated in In re Lithium Ion Batteries Antitrust Litigation, where a Northern District of California court twice denied certification for a purported class of indirect purchaser plaintiffs.
 In opposing the plaintiffs’ motion for class certification, the defendants submitted expert and third-party discovery disputing the plaintiffs’ theory that alleged overcharges were passed along the distribution chain.
 The evidence showed that component-cost increases were absorbed along the distribution chain either by finished product manufacturers themselves or by retailers and others in the distribution chain through consistent use of focal point prices (e.g., US$9.99), negotiated rebates, set discounts and bundled sales.
 The court ultimately found that the plaintiffs’ expert testimony could not establish that the alleged overcharge passed through the distribution chain to purported class members – an essential element of indirect purchaser plaintiff injury – because the plaintiffs’ econometric analysis relied on aggregate data that did not account for the variety of different types of class members and product categories.

 The court in In re LIBOR-Based Financial Instruments Antitrust Litigation recently found that class certification was appropriate as to only a certain sub-section of plaintiffs and only as to a portion of their claims.
-Various plaintiff groups sought class certification based on their purchase of LIBOR-backed financial instruments: exchange-based investors, US lenders, and over-the-counter investors (OTC).
-The court denied class certification for the proposed classes of exchange-based investors and US lenders, finding they while they had established the four Rule 23(a) requirements, both ‘stumble[d] at Rule 23(b)’s predominance and superiority hurdles’ in part because ‘the limited number of common questions are substantially outweighed by individualised questions of specific intent to manipulate’ prices.
-The court found that the OTC, on the other hand, met the requirements of Rule 23, ‘including the requirement that common questions predominate over individual ones’ as to their antitrust claims against two defendants and certified their class.
+Various plaintiff groups sought class certification based on their purchase of LIBOR-backed financial instruments: exchange-based investors, US lenders, and over-the-counter (OTC) investors.
+The court denied class certification for the proposed classes of exchange-based investors and US lenders, finding that while they had established the four Rule 23(a) requirements, both ‘stumble[d] at Rule 23(b)’s predominance and superiority hurdles’ in part because ‘the limited number of common questions are substantially outweighed by individualised questions of specific intent to manipulate’ prices.
+The court found that the OTC investors, on the other hand, met the requirements of Rule 23, ‘including the requirement that common questions predominate over individual ones’ as to their antitrust claims against two defendants and certified their class.

 Uninjured class members